Jamie Stewart (American musician): Other works

 Stewart released an album with Eugene Robinson of Oxbow as Xiu Xiu & Eugene Robinson Present: Sal Mineo on Important Records in April 2013.
-He has also appeared in the album Christmas Island by Andrew Jackson Jihad.
-In addition, he has released an album with Jonathan Meiburg of Shearwater under the name Blue Water White Death.
+They have also appeared in the album Christmas Island by Andrew Jackson Jihad.
+In addition, they have released an album with Jonathan Meiburg of Shearwater under the name Blue Water White Death.

-Outside of music, Stewart said that he had written a "failed attempt" at a humorous novel based on "very, very peculiar sexual encounters" he had through his life.
-He wrote for two years ending in 2005, and circulated the book to friends.
-Among his favorite authors, he listed Yukio Mishima, Dennis Cooper, Charles Bukowski, and Kenzaburō Ōe.
+Outside of music, Stewart said that they had written a "failed attempt" at a humorous novel based on "very, very peculiar sexual encounters" they had through their life.
+They wrote for two years ending in 2005, and circulated the book to friends.
+Among their favorite authors, they listed Yukio Mishima, Dennis Cooper, Charles Bukowski, and Kenzaburō Ōe.

+They released their first book, a memoir titled Anything That Moves with UK-based publisher And Other Stories in April 2023.

 Personal life

-Stewart is openly bisexual, and has identified as queer.
-He is the son of Michael Gassen Stewart, the nephew of John Coburn Stewart, the half-brother of sociologist Benjamin H. Bratton, and the "long-lost" cousin of former Xiu Xiu member and multi-instrumentalist Caralee McElroy.
+Stewart is openly bisexual, has identified as queer, and uses they/them pronouns.
+They are the child of Michael Gassen Stewart, the half-sibling of sociologist Benjamin H. Bratton, and the "long-lost" cousin of former Xiu Xiu member and multi-instrumentalist Caralee McElroy.
+Their uncle is John Coburn Stewart.